barduinor/box-workshop-python/workshops/files/files.md

 ```

 ## Download a ZIP
-When you need to download muiple files and folders at once, you can use the `download_zip` method of the `client` object.
+When you need to download multiple files and folders at once, you can use the `download_zip` method of the `client` object.
 Create a method named `download_zip` that receives a `client` and a list of `items` and downloads the folder as a zip file to a `local_path`.

 ```python